Starburst Enterprise 426-e STS reference documentation#

 You can learn more about these user personas and view a curated list of key content them in our user personas topic.

 Just getting started?
-Our user guides have the latest information on how to get started with Starburst Enterprise, as well as in-depth video training, the Starburst developer blog, and more.
+Visit our user guides for more information on how to get started with Starburst Enterprise, as well as:

 The overview contains lists designed to help you understand the similarities and differences between open source Trino, and SEP across several categories, as well as presenting use cases and support availability.